Mounting an external file share#

 6. If the volume section is commented out, uncomment it.
 Whether it’s commented out or not, replace it with the new volume configuration according to the volume section above.
 It is very important to respect the indentation of the volume section, so confirm that before saving.

-8. To update the Anaconda Enterprise server with your changes, restart services by running these commands on the master node:
+8. To update the Workbench server with your changes, restart services by running these commands on the master node:

 sudo gravity enter